KevinThielen/breakbuildgames/content/blog/my_year_with_rust/index.md

 function on the way.

 Sync, object safety and async are all feeble and viral as well.
-They spread though your layers, but can break from one moment to another.
+They spread through your layers, but can break from one moment to another.
 You start using the compiler errors as a todo list, working towards the solution, always getting new errors while you work through the layers, just to arrive at the final error in your core trait, only to realize that it lost its object safety and can't be made